THE SWEATY EQUESTRIAN

 My inner trial will never change the past, no matter how unfair.
 Future injustice will happen or it won’t, no matter how solidly I build my case against it.
 Why should I live today in the struggle that is already gone, or else may never come?

-Meditation transformed from a fifteen minute practice to a gentle hand on my shoulder throughout the day, an arm around my waist at night.
+Meditation transformed from a fifteen minute practice to a gentle hand on my shoulder through the day, an arm around my waist at night.
 Instead of trying to center on my senses and my breath, I simply noticed when my thoughts spun toward the blades.

 I became aware of the turning point that waits just before cortisol takes hold and drags me into the ring.
 In that moment, instead of stepping through the gate, I whisper, hypothangry.
 A reminder: Don’t be hypothangry.
 Or hypoth-anxious.
 Or hypoth-sad.